robertaltman/eadfetch/README.md

 ### Compiled Binary

 `eadfetch` can be installed as an executable.
-Download the compiled binaries from ...
+Download the appropriate compiled binary from the [releases](https://github.com/robertaltman/eadfetch/releases) section.
 Place the binary in some sensible location and call directly.
 Open your terminal or command prompt and navigate to the location of the binary.

 ```sh
 Linux/Mac